Three items appear below:

 if the uncaused act turned out to be a crime!

-If Determinism is the case then everything would be predictable, at least in theory.
+FOREKNOWLEDGE IS NOT PREDESTINATION If Determinism is the case then everything would be predictable, at least in theory.
 In practice much would remain unpredictable to humans due to lack of knowledge – just as we can't calculate and predict the motions of individual stones in a landslide!
 Someone who knows all the initial conditions could calculate all things in advance and the time of their occurrence.
 Foreknowledge (knowing in advance) would apparently agree with Determinism.
+To know

+Some theologians try to make Foreknowledge and Predestination mean the same thing and in that way try to solve how being Predestinated can leave us free.
 Unfortunately the Bible distinguishes the two words: "those who he [God] foreknew he also predestined to be confirmed to the image of his son."
-(Romans 8:29)
+(Romans 8:29) Therefore the

-Therefore the two are different and theologians who try to make them the same are wrong, Biblically speaking.
+who try to make them the same are wrong, Biblically speaking.

 Furthermore, if all things are caused by previous conditions which are caused by still earlier conditions and so on back to when God started it all then the initial conditions that God set up long ago determine the end results.
+In that sense

 God would